mdom/txtnish/README.md

 Which pager to use if use_pager is enabled.
 Default to `less -R` in order to display colors.

+## Publish with scp

+### scp_user

+Use the given username to connect to the remote server.
+Required to publish with scp.

+### scp_host

+Copy twtfile to this host.
+Required to publish with scp.

+### scp_remote_name

+Name of twtfile on remote host.
+Defaults to the basename of the twtfile.

+## Publish with ftp

+### ftp_user

+Use the given username to connect to the remote server.
+Required to publish with ftp.

+### ftp_host
+Copy twtfile to this host.
+Required to publish with ftp.

+### ftp_remote_name
+Name of twtfile on remote host.
+Defaults to the basename of the twtfile.

 ## Colors

 ```